TheMeaningfulEngineer/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 single-file-artifact-gen -n ${ARTIFACT_NAME} -t ${DEVICE_TYPE} -d ${DEST_DIR} -o ${OUTPUT_PATH} ${FILE}
 ```

-Aditionally, to trigger the `migration-um-a` Update Module, an additional artifact needs to be created.
+Additionally, to trigger the `migration-um-a` Update Module, an additional artifact needs to be created.
 For this new artifact, the [mender-artifact](https://docs.mender.io/downloads#mender-artifact) cli tool will be used:

 ```bash
 ARTIFACT_NAME="trigger-eu-mig-a"